 - What products do they currently use to solve their problem?

-Based on what you learn, you may find you need to go back to your lean plan and revise it, or refine it.
-You may even need to consider another idea if you find there’s no real market for your initial idea because the competitors are affordable enough, or “good enough.”
+Based on what you learn, you may find you need to go back to your lean plan and revise it or refine it.
+You may even need to consider another idea if you find there’s no real market for your initial idea.

 Create your minimum viable product

-Another great way to test your idea is to create a minimum viable product, or MVP.
-This is the simplest version of your product minus the frills and frosting.
+Another great, and somewhat necessary testing method in the SaaS space, is creating a minimum viable product or MVP.
+This is the simplest version of your product.